jetompki/Stock-Calculator/README.md

 # Stock-Calculator
 This is an extension on a project currently in development.
-It is a calculator used to measure important metrics when trading stocks.
+It's a calculator used to measure important metrics when trading stocks.
 Includes proceeds, costs, net profit, return on investment, break even point, and desired profit.

 Use: